What is a cytomegalovirus (CMV) test?

 • When your infant has urinated, remove the bag from the diaper and dump the urine into the container provided by your provider.

-If any more preparations are required, your physician or your child's provider will notify you.
+• If more preparations are required, your physician or child's provider will notify you.

 A sputum, newborn saliva, or infant urine test has no known risks.
-In case there is some discomfort then it will go soon.
+If there is some discomfort, then it will go away soon.

 The test result can determine whether you have been infected with CMV.
 Nevertheless, it cannot determine if the infection is present, previous, or renewed.
 If you have symptoms and risk factors, such as an immune system issue, your physician may do further tests to assist in making a diagnosis and developing a treatment plan.
 If your amniocentesis reveals that your baby has CMV, your child's physician may test and treat your infant promptly after delivery to help prevent difficulties.